-Computer vision consulting tasks often involve classification problems where one tries to train a deep learning neural net to classify a given image in one of discrete classes.
+Computer vision is part of AI consulting tasks that often involve classification problems where one tries to train a deep learning neural net to classify a given image in one of discrete classes.

 Typical examples are for example classifying images of animals, food, etc.

 Classical problem from this set was classifying images as either cat or dog, see e.g. https://www.kaggle.com/c/dogs-vs-cats

 In cases like this one often uses the benefits of transfer learning.
 This means that one significantly short the time of development to train the NN for a particular CV problem by starting with the pre-trained neural net that was trained on some other computer vision problem.

 Recently, as part of computer vision consulting, I came across a quite unique problem for computer vision, which involves a very interesting classification from images, where the results is a set of location coordinates, latitude and longitude.